BeanChain-Core/BeanNode/README .md

 # BeanNode

 **BeanNode** is the official Java-based node software that powers the decentralized **BeanChain** network.
 It validates blocks, gossips transactions, manages peer sync, and coordinates with system-level and contract execution nodes.

 This project is maintained by the **BeanChain Core Team** under **Outlandish Tech**, a division of **Outlandish Creative LLC**.

-> Actively in development — live, synced nodes (GPN, PN, PRN) are currently operating across the testnet.
+> Actively in development — live, synced nodes (GPN, PN, PRN) are currently operating across the TestNet.

 ---